Free Settler or Felon

 Assignment

-Some of the convicts from the Vittoria were sent to the Hunter Valley region where they were assigned to various settlers - Thomas Potter Macqueen, Peter McIntyre, John McIntyre, Archibald Bell, Samuel Wright, John Eales, Robert Adamson Rodd, George Wyndham, James Bowman, Timothy Nowlan, James Adair, Edward G. Cory, Crawford Logan Brown and Timothy Nowlan.
+Some of the convicts were sent to the Hunter Valley region where they were assigned to various settlers - Thomas Potter Macqueen, Peter McIntyre, John McIntyre, Archibald Bell, Samuel Wright, John Eales, Robert Adamson Rodd, George Wyndham, James Bowman, Timothy Nowlan, James Adair, Edward G. Cory, Crawford Logan Brown and Timothy Nowlan.
 Select here to find out more about these settlers.

-One of the Vittoria convicts achieved fame of sorts and there was even a place named for him however it came at the cost of his life......
+One of the men achieved fame of sorts and there was even a place named for him however it came at the cost of his life......
 Stephen Bombellia a baker from Norfolk was first assigned to Thomas Potter Macqueen at Invermein.
 When Sir Thomas Livingston Mitchells expedition passed through the district in 1831 Stephen Bombellia was chosen to join the party in place of another ill-behaved convict.
 According to Mitchell, convicts were keen to join expeditions because of the possible reward of freedom if they performed well.
 Stephen Bombellia was murdered by natives and his bones lay buried 25 km from Moree near the watercourse that for many years carried his name.

 Departure of the Vittoria from Port Jackson